Documents Required to Sell a UTV in Michigan

 Selling a utv through a private party transaction in Michigan requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-- Release of liability — Notify the Michigan DMV that you have sold the utv to protect yourself from future liability.
+- Release of liability — notifies the Michigan DMV you have transferred ownership

 Michigan title transfer notes